Research & Evaluation

 ‘[Go-Givers] provides us with rich opportunities.
 Child-led learning becomes the focus with pupils developing their thinking, campaigning, team-building and leadership skills.
 It raises aspirations and increases their levels of emotional intelligence.’Rekha Bhakoo CBE, Headteacher, Newton Farm Nursery, Infant & Junior School (Top Performing Primary School in England 2011 and 2014)

 Independent evaluators York Consulting collated and analysed the nine in-depth case studies conducted by our team, involving teacher interviews and focus groups with a total of 92 children aged 5 to 11.
-The following trends were observed:
+The following was observed:

 - Children liked the Go-Givers characters (98%); the Kids' Zone (96%) and engaging with Go-Givers lessons (90%).

-- High percentages of children agreed they would like to get more involved in their local communities because of Go-Givers (79%).
+- 79% of children agreed they would like to get more involved in their local communities because of Go-Givers.

 - High percentages of children agreed that Go-Givers lessons helped them to understand: the needs of others (73%); that we all have similarities and differences (77%) and to know what to do if someone was being bullied (76%).